Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Low-Lying Excitation Modes

+Let us now turn to the interpolation between the two limiting regimes.
+This can be studied by numerically solving Eq.~(\ref{determinant1}) for different values of the relaxation time $\tau$, ranging all the way from very low values, corresponding to the HD regime, to very large ones, which correspond to the hydrodynamic regime.

-Furthermore, we have verified by solving the characteristic equation (\ref{determinant}) that for all possible values of both the interaction strength $\epsilon_{\rm dd}$ and the trap anisotropy parameter $\lambda$ both the real and the imaginary parts of the collective excitation frequencies $\Omega$ depend in the same qualitative way from the relaxation time $\tau$.
-Let us therefore consider exemplarily the frequencies of the low-lying modes for the trap anisotropy parameter $\lambda= 5$, which corresponds to a pancake-like cloud, and for the relative dipolar strength $\epsilon_{\rm dd}=1.33$ as shown in Fig.~\ref{fig2}.
-We observe that all eigenmodes have smaller values in the hydrodynamic than in the collisionless regime.
-The frequencies of all three modes increase monotonously with the relaxation time and, eventually, reach a plateau for larger values of the relaxation time, in which the system can be well described as completely collisionless.
+As a matter of fact, we have found that the excitation frequencies of the low-lying modes exhibit a characteristic qualitative dependence on the relaxation time $\tau$, even when the trap anisotropy $\lambda$ and the DDI strength $\epsilon_{\rm dd}$ take a wide range of values.
+Let us, therefore, consider exemplarily the frequencies of the low-lying modes for the trap anisotropy parameter $\lambda= 5$, which corresponds to a pancake-like cloud, and for the relative dipolar strength $\epsilon_{\rm dd}=1.33$ as shown in Fig.~\ref{fig2}.
+According to the previous subsection, we have observed that the frequencies of all eigenmodes have smaller values in the HD than in the CL regime.
+Moreover, they increase monotonously with the relaxation time and, eventually, reach a plateau for larger values of the relaxation time, in which the system can be well described as completely CL.
 Despite these qualitative features, which are common to all three modes, it is interesting to remark that the passage from the HD to the CL regime with increasing relaxation time occurs differently for the respective modes.
-Indeed, by comparing the graphs in Fig.~\ref{fig2}, we find that the transition from the hydrodynamic to the collisionless regime with increasing relaxation time $\tau$ occurs fastest for the monopole mode, moderate for the three-dimensional quadrupole mode and slowest for the radial quadrupole mode.
-Moreover, the monopole mode experiences the largest frequency change during this transition, while the three-dimensional quadrupole mode exhibits the smallest one.
+Indeed, comparing the graphs in Fig.~\ref{fig2}, we see that the transition from the HD to the CL regime with increasing relaxation time $\tau$ is most abrupt for the monopole mode, while being quite smooth for the radial quadrupole mode.
+As for the three-dimensional quadrupole, the transition happens in an intermediate way between the other two.

+From an experimental point of view, this behavior has important consequences.
+In fact, an actual sample with given dipolar strength, particle number, and trap frequencies would correspond a given relaxation time.
+Take, for example, the value or the relaxation time for which $\overline{\omega}\tau = 0.8$ holds, with the mean harmonic frequency $\overline{\omega}$.
+For the monopole mode, on the one hand, there would be nearly no distinction between the frequency value and the one in the CL limit ($\overline{\omega}\tau \rightarrow\infty$).
+For the other two modes, on the other hand, one would obtain frequency values, which correspond to the transition region between the two regimes.